royjulien/STCSS/README.md

             #header-slogan {}

-## CSS Declaration
+## LogiCSS - Logical CSS Declarations
 [Google's declaration order](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#Declaration_Order) is set as Alphabetize however I have a different approach to offer.

 While an alphabetical approach is consistent it lacks the design and behavior aspect of a developer.
 The following approach is consistent as well as logical for developers.
-All properties are split into sections that correlate with the priorities of coding.`
+All properties are split into sections that correlate with the priorities of coding.

     #wrapper {
         /*Visibility*/